ZhgChg.Li

 ⚠️⚠️⚠️⚠️⚠️

-However, there is an issue when performing Present/Dismiss animations with modalPresentationStyle = .custom;
+But here is an issue when doing Present/Dismiss animations with modalPresentationStyle = .custom ;

 ⚠️⚠️⚠️⚠️⚠️

-transitionContext.completeTransition(!transitionContext.transitionWasCancelled) must be called when the animation is complete, otherwise the screen will freeze;
+transitionContext.completeTransition(!transitionContext.transitionWasCancelled) Must be called when the animation finishes, otherwise the screen will freeze ;

-However, if UIView.animate has no executable animation, it will not call completion, causing the aforementioned method not to be called; so make sure the animation will execute (e.g., y from 100 to 0).
+However, since UIView.animate will not call completion if no animation is performed, the aforementioned method may not be called; therefore, ensure the animation actually runs (e.g., y from 100 to 0).

 ℹ️ℹ️ℹ️ℹ️ℹ️